bonitasoft/bonita-labs-doc/md/configure.md

 # Configure _BICI Operations Management_ Living Application

-A living application is provided with the BICI Add-on to:
+A Living Application is provided with BICI to:
 * Manage polling - check [installation guide](installation_guide.md).
 * Configure processes and compute prediction models.

 ## Polling status
-This page show what is the current status of the synchronization of the data between Bonita Platform and BICI storage.
+This page show what is the current status of the synchronization of the data between Bonita and BICI storage.

 Refer to the [installation guide](installation_guide.md) for more details.

 ## Processes configuration
 ### Target duration

 The target duration is a mandatory configuration to set.
-It allows the BICI Add-on to know what is a normal time execution for a given process.
+It allows BICI to know what is a normal time execution for a given process.
 With this information, the algorithm computes a percentage of chances for the process instance to finish within this time.

 In the page, the target duration is configurable in calendar days.